How you do anything is how you do everything.

 10. Have a lot of fun

 If you want to be more successful, surround yourself with successful people.
+Hang around someone you consider a role model and have an open mind to what they have to offer.
 If you want to be a better Christian, surround yourself with other practicing Christians.
 The bottom line is that peer pressure is a true phenomenon – we’re heavily influenced by the people with whom we spend the most time.

 12. Say “sorry” when you’re wrong